Clear Lake tranquility

 The Seawall in Clear Lake is a favorite place to stroll and linger.

 McIntosh Woods State Park has two comfy yurts on the lake, and one June, I rented one.
 It was the weekend of the Take Me Back music festival in Clear Lake, and classic-rock bands were playing in City Park.

 I bought a grilled-chicken sandwich and got onto the Lady of the Lake paddlewheeler for an evening cruise.

 Spring-fed Clear Lake was scoured out by glaciers, said captain Rodger Nordman, but it sits above the rest of the countryside, so its shoreline always is cooled by breezes.

 In fact, the water is level with the top of the eight-story Brick & Tile Building in neighboring Mason City, the town's tallest.

-"I'm kind of partial to Clear Lake, so I think everything's downhill from here,'' Nordman said.
+"I'm kind of partial to Clear Lake, so I think everything's downhill from here,'' Nordman joked.